 - The study’s primary outcomes will be attainment in maths and reading, as measured by Key Stage (KS) 2 results.

 - There will also be secondary outcomes measured by a pupil questionnaire.
 This questionnaire will be created by experienced NFER researchers.
-Pupils will fill in this questionnaire twice – summer term 2021 and summer term 2023.
-This will be looking at pupils’ increased motivation to learn in and beyond the classroom, their development of a broad range of essential skills and their growth in confidence and self-belief.
+Pupils will fill in this questionnaire twice – autumn term 2021 (beginning of Year 5) and summer term 2023 (end of Year 6).
+This will be looking at pupils’ increased motivation to learn in and beyond the classroom, their development of a broad range of essential skills and their growth in confidence and self-belief